STAND. COM. REP. NO. 718

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 672, H.D.
-1, as amended herein, and recommends that it be referred to your Committee on Finance in the form attached hereto as H.B.
-No. 672, H.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 47 and recommends that it pass Second Reading and be placed on the calendar for Third Reading.